 Several of our projects are based around children and education, although over the years we have been involved in all sorts of things.

-In Ethiopia, we work with communities on projects including clean water, education and seed for planting.
+In Ethiopia, we have worked with communities on projects such as clean water, education for girls, building classrooms and seed for planting.
 We aim to stand alongside communities, sharing in their ideas and vision for the future, providing support and advice where necessary and ensuring that the process of development and change belongs to the people.